psychemedia/storytelling-notes/hunting_of_the_snark.md

 "'Tis the voice of the Jubjub!" he suddenly cried.
 ⁠(This man, that they used to call "Dunce.")
 "As the Bellman would tell you," he added with pride,
-⁠"I have uttered that sentiment once.
+⁠"I have uttered [this] sentiment once.

 "'Tis the note of the Jubjub!
 Keep count, I entreat;
 ⁠You will find I have told it you twice.